 A Diplomatic Protection Squad officer was arrested on Saturday by officers investigating how national newspapers came to publish police records of an incident at Downing Street, which involved the then chief whip allegedly calling police officers "plebs".

-Mr Mitchell apologised for not having shown enough respect to police officers who refused to let him cycle through the main gate to Downing Street, but he maintained that he "did not use the words attributed to me".'No doubt'
+Mr Mitchell apologised for not having shown enough respect to police officers who refused to let him cycle through the main gate to Downing Street, but he maintained that he "did not use the words attributed to me".

 Although the arrested officer was not on duty at the time, they claimed to have witnessed the incident - a claim now being probed by the Independent Police Complaints Commission (IPCC).